-By positioning the College of Law within JU's downtown location in VyStar Tower, which is just which is just a 10-minute walk to the Duval County Courthouse, our law students are at the center of bustling city.
-Students are mere steps away from prominent legal organizations, active courtrooms and the courthouse's extensive legal library, which is accessible to JU students.
+By positioning the College of Law within JU's downtown location in VyStar Tower, which is just a 10-minute walk to the Duval County Courthouse, our law students are at the center of a bustling city.
+Students are mere steps away from prominent legal organizations, active courtrooms, and the courthouse's extensive legal library, which is accessible to JU students.
 Jacksonville University is also considering all students in the College of Law for merit scholarships up to $14,400.
 The University is committed to providing students opportunities to succeed in their education and future careers.

 Our community extends beyond the Jacksonville city limits; it is wherever our students and graduates reside.
 The Jacksonville University College of Law aims to educate future lawyers, lawmakers and leaders by providing the knowledge, skills, and resources they need to succeed and make a difference in their communities.

 Jacksonville has been recognized as one of the fastest-growing cities in the Southeast, and according to Forbes Magazine, Jacksonville is ranked as the second-best city for young professionals.
 Our bustling downtown is home to the Jacksonville University College of Law.
 Centrally located in VyStar Tower, JU Downtown and the College of Law are mere steps away from the city's greatest legal resources for students.